itsmeprinceyt/portfolio_itsmeprince/public/portfolio/Mohd Uvaish - Resume.md

 * Learned about **Computer Applications** & **Programming.**
 * Learned about Business & Financial Management.
 * Learned about business work ethics and communication.
 * Awarded a certificate & a medal for good performance in academics.
-(Only give to 5\)
+(Only given to 5\)

 ---